shellygraham/phoseon/wp-content/plugins/canto/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3.0 =
-* 2018-11-07
+* 2019-03-06
-* FIX: Edge browser compatibility for CSS and JS loading issues
+* NEW: Gutenberg block compatibility.
+Canto block created to import assets into Gutenberg with native block types based on file type